What is the age range

 where obviously a higher level of fitness is

 the way with all of the medical facilities that

 you would expect.
 Ships will carry a medic,

 of the ship.

 In an emergency, pretty

 back to the nearest port which may well be a

-there are facilities and personnel available.
+facilities and medical personnel available.

-Anyone with any kind of disability or medical
+Anyone with any kind of significant disability

 or medical need should contact a tour company

 and explain the situation in as much detail